Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/terms/quest_terms_and_conditions.md

 ## Donation Reporting ##
-Quest Subscribers are responsible for reporting contributions correctly to the FEC.
+Quest Subscribers are responsible for reporting contributions correctly to the FEC if their campaign falls within it's jurisdiction.
 Sagebrew will provide the following, if provided by the Subscriber and Donator, to the Quest Subscriber specifically for filing to the FEC and for no other reason other than what is explicitly stated in this document: